AGrush/Typescript/README.md

 - node build index.js

 Automatically:
-//nodemon: allows us to rerun node every time there is a change, it executes js.
+- nodemon: allows us to rerun node every time there is a change, it executes js.
-//concurrently: runs multiple scripts at the same time
+- concurrently: runs multiple scripts at the same time
 - npm install nodemon concurrently

 package.json: